Ash21Tx/Ash21Tx/README.md

 - 👋 Hi, I’m @Ash21Tx
-- 👀 I’m interested in building scripts to disect financial articles om the stocks to gain insights.
+- 👀 I’m interested in building scripts to disect financial articles to gain insights.
 - 🌱 I’m currently learning learning python scripting to automate this process.
 - 💞️ I’m looking to collaborate on anykind of text mining to show true value of numbers in the text they contain.
 - 📫 How to reach me @Ash21TX